arkaitznaiz/mymenu/README.md

 Test project for Serem

 # Run
-You must used PostgreSQL and set it (view mymenu/settings.py).
+You must use PostgreSQL and set it (view mymenu/settings.py).
+You could used SQLite if you want to, but you'll have to change configuration in mymenu/settings.py.

 You will need Python 3.8.2.

 Exectute the following commands:

 - pip install -r requirements.txt